BrianLusina/PythonSnips/pysnips/data_structures/lists/linked_lists/singly_linked_list/README.md

 Write a function contains_cycle() that takes the first node in a singly-linked list and returns a boolean indicating whether the list contains a cycle.

 Because a cycle could result from the last node linking to the first node, we might need to look at every node before we even see the start of our cycle again.
-So it seems like we can’t do better than O(n)O(n) runtime.
+So it seems like we can’t do better than O(n) runtime.

 How can we track the nodes we’ve already seen?